Your automation is probably working. Your exceptions aren’t.

 Where Off-the-Shelf Tools Run Out of Road

 Your reporting needs do not match the templates.
-Every platform ships with reports designed for the median company.
-If your KPIs, org structure, or business model differ from that median, your team can end up spending as much time reformatting reports as reading them.
+Every platform ships with default reports.
+If your org structure, KPIs, or operating model differ from the template, someone still spends hours reformatting the output.

 💡 Arsum builds custom AI automation solutions tailored to your business needs.